vertexproject/synapse/docs/synapse/httpapi.rst

         Any additional "user dictionary" fields (other than "iden") may be specified.

     *Returns*
-        The newly created role dictionary.
+        The newly created user dictionary.

 /api/v1/auth/addrole
 ~~~~~~~~~~~~~~~~~~~~